Legal Intake Specialist

 Additional Information

-TO APPLY: Interested candidates must submit a cover letter, resume and writing sample (showing your ability to write a policy or report-style document).
+TO APPLY: Interested candidates must submit a cover letter, resume, writing sample and references.

 Discover the Perks of Being a City of Philadelphia Employee: